Energiz3r/tanglebox-server/README.md

 ### Back End

 - [REST API endpoint](#REST-Endpoint)
-- Pure websocket endpoint
 - Web server for UI
-- Model inferencing using either pytorch / HF transformers or pyllama.cpp
+- Model inferencing using either HF transformers or pyllama.cpp
 - On the fly 8bit quantization to fit large models in minimal VRAM

 ### Front End

 - Markdown support
 - Reponsive UI
-- Response streaming using websockets
+- Conversation streaming using text/event-stream

 See [development](#development) for future features or way to contribute

-Tested on windows 10, python-3.8.0
+Tested on windows 10, python-3.11.0

 ## Installation